Colombier NE railway station

 Colombier NE railway station (Gare de Colombier NE) is a railway station in the municipality of Milvignes, in the Swiss canton of Neuchâtel.
 It is an intermediate stop on the standard gauge Jura Foot line of Swiss Federal Railways.

+History

+Le 22 of march 1871, a trash between two trains inside the station.
+A train with a thousand passengers collides with a freight train on a siding.
+Twenty-four French soldiers die and sixty are injured.

 Services

 As of the December 2024 timetable change the following services stop at Colombier NE: